-A shared ownership lease or any instrument whereby the lessee acquires the (2) remaining equity in a property subject to the lease is exempt from stamp duty.
+A shared ownership lease or any instrument whereby the lessee acquires (2) the remaining equity in a property subject to the lease is exempt from Stamp Duty.

-Relief will be granted where Revenue are satisfied that the lessor is an appropriate person.
+Relief will be granted where Revenue are satisfied that the lessor is an (3) appropriate person.
 To enable Revenue to decide whether relief should be granted in any particular case a completed adjudication warrant should be submitted to them together with the original and a copy of the executed instrument and evidence of the status of the lessor.